tanyouliang95/WebPlaneVisualizer/README.md

 ## Introduction

-This ROSNodeJS Package is a server based plane visualizer.
+This Web server Package is a based of a ROS plane visualizer, leverage on [ROSNodeJS](http://wiki.ros.org/rosnodejs).
 The main function of this package is to visualized the planar infos of the PictoBot detected planes.

 Basic role of this pakage:
 1. Nodejs will act as server, subcriber and publisher of ROS.